anetaplzakova/ehricz_test/content/partners.en.md

 27 Organisations in 17 Countries Worldwide
 {{< /intro >}}

-Currently, EHRI has 27 partners, representing archives, libraries, museums and research institutions.
+EHRI aims not only to make data and services available, but also to connect researchers and institutions.
+EHRI projects have already involved 27 partner organisations, including archives, libraries, museums and research organisations.
-The project also relies on a large network of cooperating partners and many other individuals and organisations in the broad fields of Holocaust studies and digital humanities.

 The Czech node of the infrastructure, EHRI-CZ, currently has 4 main partners: